 - Personalising and tailoring your experience on Our Sites;

 - Supplying Our products and services to you (please note that We require your personal data in order to enter into a contract with you);

 - Personalising and tailoring Our products and services for you;

 - Supplying you with emails that you have opted into (you may unsubscribe or opt-out at any time;

 - Analysing your use of Our Sites and gathering feedback to enable Us to continually improve Our Sites and your user experience.

-With your permission and/or where permitted by law, We may also use your data for marketing purposes which may include contacting you by email, telephone, text message or post with information, news and offers on Our products and We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+With your permission and/or where permitted by law, We may also use your data for marketing purposes which may include contacting you by email, telephone, text message or post with information, news and offers on Our products and We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the UK GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.

 You have the right to withdraw your consent to Us using your personal data at any time, and to request that We delete it.

 We do not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.

 7 – How and Where Do We Store Your Data?